-The below picture depicts today’s dataset where the Number of Visits is given along with the Name of Sites and Date.
-More importantly, some sites have a cell value (Number of Visits) of 0.
-In such a situation, you might want to delete rows having the cell value of 0.
+The dataset below shows the Number of Visits, the Names of the Sites, and the Dates.
+Some sites have a cell value (Number of Visits) of 0.
+In such a situation, you might want to delete rows with the cell value of 0.

 Sub Delete_CertainRows()